Derek Handley-backed outfit raises money to take on Rocket Lab

 Rocket Lab recently raised US$140m ($206m) at a US$1b+ valuation, taking its total funding to US$288m ($425m).

-Founder Peter Beck early told the Herald that while there are many startups targetting the small satellite market his company is the only one to have made it to the launchpad.
+Founder Peter Beck earlier told the Herald that while there are many startups targeting the small satellite market, his company is the only one to have made it to the launchpad.

 Rocket Lab staged its second successful commercial launch earlier this week.